Yapı Merkezi: Group companies

 Yapı Merkezi Prefabrication was established in 1978.
 It was the first company in its field to obtain the ISO 9001 Quality Assurance certificate in Turkey.
 In 1987, Yapı Merkezi founded Freysaş in partnership with Freyssinet International.
-Since then, Freysas has realized projects featuring advanced construction technologies such as cable stay systems, post-tensioning, heavy lifting and ground anchorage.
+Since then, Freysaş has realized projects featuring advanced construction technologies such as cable stay systems, post-tensioning, heavy lifting and ground anchorage.
 Yapıkonut joined the group in 1994 and accomplished projects such as Çamkonaklar, Sokullu Estates, NP12 Estates, Sisli Plaza and the Arkeon Housing Complex.
-In 1995, qualified Education Institutions Inc. was founded and Irmak Schools, Education Institution was opened.
+In 1995, qualified Education Institutions Inc. was founded and Irmak Schools was opened.
 In 1996, the group introduced SUBOR Pipe Industry Inc. to manufacture high-end technology composite construction materials.

 Experience in rail systems

 Yapıray joined the group in 1995 to take advantage of the group company’s experience in the rail systems field, considering the increasing demand for urban and intercity railway transport.
 Yapıray provides design, development and operation services for railway systems.

 Today, most of Istanbul’s operating rail systems have been constructed by Yapı Merkezi.
-Dubai Metro, Ankara-Konya High-Speed Railway, Casablanca Tramway, Algeria Bir Touta-Zeralda Railway, Medinah High-Speed Train Station, Izmir Metro, Eskisehir Tramway, Kayseri Tramway, Taksim-Kabatas Funicular System and Antalya Tramway are other examples of Yapı Merkezi’s turn-key projects.
+Dubai Metro, Ankara-Konya High-Speed Railway, Casablanca Tramway, the Birtouta-Zéralda railway in Algeria, Medina High-Speed Train Station, Izmir Metro, Eskişehir Tram, Kayseray (Kayseri Light Rail System), Taksim-Kabataş Funicular System and Antalya Tram are other examples of Yapı Merkezi’s turn-key projects.

-The 2004 UITP (International Association for Public Transport) “Light Rail Project of the Year” award was given to Estram (Eskisehir LRTS), UITP “2010 Best Urban Integration Project of the Year” and British Light Transit Association’s “Worldwide Project of the Year” awards were given Kayseray (Kayseri Light Rail System).
+The 2004 UITP (International Association for Public Transport) “Light Rail Project of the Year” award was given to Estram (Eskişehir LRTS), UITP “2010 Best Urban Integration Project of the Year” and British Light Transit Association’s “Worldwide Project of the Year” awards were given Kayseray (Kayseri Light Rail System).
 Both tramway systems were constructed by Yapı Merkezi as a turnkey project.

 In 2012, Yapı Merkezi Holding established Yapı Merkezi IDIS Engineering as its technology company and developed a signaling system which is certified as SIL 4 with its safety culture in railway.
 Yapı Merkezi IDIS works on railway signaling and telecommunications systems.
 Additionally, the company provides engineering services for electromechanical systems on railways, land routes and tunnels.
 IDIS works as a design, applications and systems supplier.
 R&D in transportation technology, signaling and structural health monitoring are also part of the group's services.